Virginia's 30th House of Delegates district

 Virginia's 30th House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
 District 30 includes all of Orange County and Madison County and part of Culpeper County, Virginia.
-The district had been represented by Republican Geary Higgins since 2023.
-His predecessor was Republican Nick Freitas.
-John Chilton McAuliff (D) won the seat Tuesday, 04 November 2025.
+The district had been represented by Democrat John McAuliff since 2026.
+His predecessor was Republican Geary Higgins.